 Sleep apnea occurs when your breathing stops for brief periods of time during sleep.
 It can last for 10-30 seconds and may occur up to 20-30 times per hour.
 During one night of sleep, this can cause up to 400 episodes of interrupted breathing.

 There are three types of sleep apnea:

 - Obstructive apnea — caused by a temporary, partial or complete blockage of the airway

 - Central apnea — caused by a temporary failure to make an effort to breathe

 - Mixed apnea — a combination of the first two types

 - Middle age or older

 - A family history of apnea

-- Structural abnormalities of the nose, throat or other part of the respiratory tract.
-Examples include:
+- Structural abnormalities of the nose, throat or other part of the respiratory tract, like:

 - Severely enlarged tonsils